What is a Diamond File?

 5. Fitting clock and watch glasses

-Sometimes when fitting watch or clock crystals the sizes need to be altered slightly, the use of a 600 grit diamond needle file will produce the required result in minimal time.
+Sometimes, the sizes need to be altered slightly when fitting watch or clock crystals.
+Using a 600-grit diamond needle file will produce the required result in minimal time.

 6. Refacing clock & watch pallets

-Clock and watch pallets are very hard and become burred and mis-shapen over time.
-The use of a 900 grit fine diamond file can radically change the surface of the pallet for a more efficient movement.
+Clock and watch pallets are very hard and become burred and misshapen over time.
+Using a 900 grit fine diamond file can radically change the surface of the pallet for a more efficient movement.

 7. Shaping precious stones for jewellery

-Precious stones can be extremely hard, especially quartz, sapphire and ruby, and when setting stones into jewellery small alterations may be required.
+Precious stones can be extremely hard, especially quartz, sapphire and ruby, and small alterations may be required when setting stones into jewellery.
 No other abrasive will have such an effective impact as a diamond needle file.
-Fine grades such as the 600 and 900 grit are ideal for making these small adjustments.
+Fine grades such as 600 and 900 grit are ideal for making these small adjustments.
 Try a small flat 600 grit file, or a small half round 900 grit for superfine finishes.